hylu-dev/paint/README.md

 This is a team project consisting of me and three other members.
 My role in the project was programming a number of tools, UI design, and some architecture contributions.
 I've included this project to demonstrate proficiency in OOP using the Java language.

-As this codebase has multiple contributors, there will be function comments indicating the work that I've done as well as the below highlights pointing to code I've written (unless otherwise stated).
+As this codebase has multiple contributors, there will be function docstrings indicating the work I've authored as well as the below highlights pointing to code I've written (unless otherwise stated).

 ### Code Highlights

 The project was created using the Eclipse IDE.
-All scripts are found within src/paint/ with the below and commented sections relevant for review.
+All Relevant scripts are found within src/paint/.
+The highlighted code below are contributions made by me unless otherwise stated.

 - **paint/Commands/**
   - Utilizes the **command pattern** to generalize all updates to the canvas or drawing settings as commands